lyuhiroyama/lyuhiroyama/README.md

 ## Hi!

-I'm Ryu, aspiring software developer in Tokyo, Japan.
+I'm Ryu, aspiring full-time software developer in Tokyo, Japan.

 Seeking full-time roles in software development and always interested to hear about any projects you're working on!